Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that Northmead SA2 had a median assessed income of $58,055 and an average income of $71,280.
-This is higher than the national averages of $56,994 (median) and $80,856 (average).
-Comparing these figures to Greater Sydney's, Northmead has a median income that is $1,061 more and an average income that is $7,424 less.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Northmead would be approximately $65,376 (median) and $80,268 (average) as of September 2025.
-According to the 2021 Census, household, family, and personal incomes in Northmead cluster around the 74th percentile nationally.
-The largest income bracket comprises 37.1% earning between $1,500 and $2,999 weekly (8,223 residents), which aligns with the surrounding region where this cohort represents 30.9%.
-High housing costs consume 17.9% of income in Northmead, but strong earnings place disposable income at the 67th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that median income in Northmead SA2 is $58,055 and the average income stands at $71,280.
+This contrasts with Greater Sydney's figures of a median income of $56,994 and an average income of $80,856.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Northmead are approximately $65,376 (median) and $80,268 (average) as of September 2025.
+According to the 2021 Census, incomes in Northmead cluster around the 74th percentile nationally.
+Income brackets indicate that 37.1% of residents earn between $1,500 and $2,999 weekly (8,223 residents), which aligns with the surrounding region where this cohort represents 30.9%.
+High housing costs consume 17.9% of income, but strong earnings place disposable income at the 67th percentile nationally.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income